Rosey/markdown-draft-js/README.md

 What if you wanted to go the opposite direction? markdownToDraft uses [Remarkable](https://github.com/jonschlinkert/remarkable) for defining custom markdown types.

-In this case, you need to write a [remarkable plugin](https://github.com/jonschlinkert/remarkable/blob/master/docs/plugins.md) first and pass it in to `markdownToDraft` -
+In this case, you need to write a [remarkable plugin](https://github.com/jonschlinkert/remarkable/blob/master/docs/plugins.md) first and pass it in to `markdownToDraft`.
+You can find an example of Remarkable plugin in [this repository tests](https://github.com/Rosey/markdown-draft-js/blob/main/test/markdown-to-draft.spec.js#L369).

+Example to convert a custom Remarkable token `mention_open` to a Draft entity:
 ```javascript
 var rawDraftJSObject = markdownToDraft(markdownString, {
   remarkablePlugins: [remarkableMentionPlugin],